By Linnea Zielinski

 Besides being dangerous (and isn't that enough?), Windle explains that “there is absolutely no benefit to dry scooping."
 That's because the contents of pre-workout are absorbed in solution, whether that's stomach acids or water.
 So you're adding risks to your pre-workout routine without any potential benefit.

 Start by buying pre-workout from a brand you can trust.
 If you're sensitive to caffeine, that means you may want to start with half a scoop of pre-workout no matter which brand you try.
 Building in this trial period gives you some leeway if there's more caffeine in the pre-workout than the label claims.
 You can gauge its effects at a half-scoop to see if that's plenty for your needs.

 You may also want to try a new pre-workout for a morning workout not an evening one.
-No matter what time of day you take it, you should take pre-workout 30-45 minutes before starting your workout.
+No matter what time of day you take it, you should take pre-workout 30 to 45 minutes before starting your workout.

 But once you've found a brand you can trust — which, ideally, contains the best ingredients for pre-workout supplements — and given it a trial period, follow the instructions on how and when to take it.
 If the label says to mix it with water, do so.
 You can cut down the amount of water if the liquid is too much to take in before exercise, but you still need to dilute it with water.

 If you want to make your pre-workout more portable, whip up a batch of these homemade pre-workout gummies.
 They only require 10 minutes of prep time, and provide perfectly portioned pieces of energy so you can simply grab a serving and get ready to work.

 LADDER Pre-Workout was developed with athletes in mind.
 Importantly, every LADDER supplement is third-party verified with the NSF Certified for Sport® seal of approval, which guarantees every ingredient and dose is approved by all major sports governing bodies.
 LADDER products are proven to be free of banned substances and unsafe levels of contaminants.